SpawnCommands / Spawn Commands Teleport

 /home henrys-castle Takes you to your location named "henrys-castle" if the misc config option homewithnamedlocations is set to true.

-This is a polite way to teleport to other players.
+A Polite way to teleport to other players

 Easy example: (teleport ask)